 Virtual Fall Lecture Series - Memory and Commemoration in Early Medieval Britain

-Join Dr. Alison Leonard.
+Join Dr. Alison Leonard from the safety and comfort of your own home.
 The act of commemorating is a practice shared by humans across time and space.
 Shared, but incredibly diverse.
 Between the banning of paganism by Roman rulers in AD 392, and the arrival of “heathen” Viking invaders in AD 793, the peoples of early medieval Britain displayed an astounding array of commemorative practices.
 Some, like the Sutton Hoo burials, were monumental.
 Others were strictly in keeping with contemporary Christian doctrine.
 And in between, we find quirky, questionable, ostentatious, and endearing acts, each of which showcases a unique set of beliefs.

 In this talk we will look at the wide range of commemorative practices to be found throughout early medieval England, Wales, and Scotland.
 We will explore how memory was maintained and passed on, and the role of remembering in early medieval society.
 Throughout, we will see how the evolution of commemorative practices links into the wider history of Britain, between the fall of Rome and the first Viking invasions.